15 footballers who turned their hand to music: Cech, Sanchez, Gullit…

 — 𝐃𝐚𝐦𝐞 𝐀𝐠𝐧𝐞𝐬 𝐆𝐮𝐚𝐧𝐨 (@agnes_guano) June 7, 2018

 He hasn’t released his own single yet, but it’s almost certainly only a matter of time.

-He’s already starred in a music video, prematurely released by Adidas to effectively announce his move to Manchester United, with Stormzy providing the vocals.
+He’s already starred in a music video, prematurely released by Adidas to effectively announce his move to Manchester United in 2016, with Stormzy providing the vocals.

 Cue yer da’ shaking his fist at the screen.

 The former Aston Villa and Coventry City striker is now a presenter on daytime TV show Homes Under The Hammer, but his diverse set of talents doesn’t stop there.

 Dublin is something of a music pioneer, both being able to play both the drums and the saxophone, but his biggest achievement outside of football surely came when he invented his own instrument.

 His invention, the Dube, is a six-sided percussion drum which is played with hands.
 But rather than let us explain it, allow Dion.